therealsamf/gamelift/README.md

 **Requirements**

-In order to successfully fix bugs or add new features to this library you'll need to be able to run the test suite.
+In order to successfully fix bugs or add new features to this library you will need to be able to run the test suite.
 The integration tests rely on [GameLiftLocal](https://docs.aws.amazon.com/gamelift/latest/developerguide/integration-testing-local.html) and require that the JAR file be located at a certain filepath relative to the project's directory.

 Currently the GameLift SDK version is [2020-11-11](https://docs.aws.amazon.com/gamelift/latest/developerguide/release-notes.html#release-notes-11112020) and the integration tests run the JAR file at the following path: